Nepiki/Guides/Mega-Man-3-Revamped-Subset-Bonus.md

   |
 -- | --
-Set Difficulty | 7
 Approximate time to master | 100 hours
-Minimum numbers of playthroughs needed | 2 (you can get most if you stick to buster, but you will miss the 50 minute achievement)
+Minimum numbers of playthroughs needed | 2 (you can get a lot if you stick to buster, but you will still miss almost all of the speedrun achievements)
-Does difficulty affect achievements? | Not applicable Hardest achievement of the set | Invincible vs Third Time's the Charm/ Invincible vs Resurrection/ Rainbow Warrior Miracle Kid/ Invincible With Mega Buster
+Hardest achievement of the set | Invincible vs Third Time's the Charm/ Invincible vs Resurrection/ Rainbow Warrior Miracle Kid/ Invincible With Mega Buster

 <!--EndFragment-->